 Automation also complements labor.
 Generally, whatever workplace activity isn’t taken over by automation is complemented by it—making each remaining human task more valuable.
 This makes labor more valuable, and the increased productivity generally (though not always) translates into higher wages.

 Automation frequently increases demand, creating jobs.
 Machine substitution for labor improves productivity and quality and reduces the cost of goods and services.
-This may—though not always, and not forever—have the impact of increasing employment in these same sectors!
+This may—though not always, and not forever—have the impact of increasing employment in these same sectors.
 This is because the automation-driven cost and quality improvements can increase demand for these goods and services to a degree that offsets any would-be job losses from automation.
 Similarly, the productivity and wage gains brought by automation can result in workers having more disposable income, which increases consumption and hence employment in other industries.

 Capital and labor augmentation spurs innovation.
 When machines handle routine, time-consuming activities, human capacity is freed-up to create new products and new tasks.
 Think of the explosion of new consumer banking services that supported local branch office expansion, even as ATMs reduced the need for tellers to conduct simple transactions—expanding employment of bank tellers in the process, and changing the skill requirements for those roles.
 Note, too, that in the information era, half of employment growth in the U.S. economy between 1980 and 2007 was accounted for by occupations with new job titles (i.e. new roles).

 Technological possibility is not the same as technological reality.
 In this regard, it is a mistake to equate technological potential with likely projected outcomes.
-This is a non-trivial issue.
 McKinsey & Company estimates that the U.S. achieves just 18 percent of its “digital potential.”
 More broadly, there are many reasons why technological adoption falls short of potential, including: technical feasibility, deployment challenges, labor competition, regulatory and social barriers, and institutional factors, among others.

 What determines the number, composition, and wages of jobs